ruijbo/website/content/pages/about.rst

 :slug: about_me
 :title: About me

-I am a geophysical research assistant at the `German Research Centre for Geosciences`_ in Potsdam, Germany, and an external PhD student at `ETH Zurich`_ in Switzerland.
+I am a geophysical research assistant at the `GFZ German Research Centre for Geosciences`_ in Potsdam, Germany, and an external PhD student at `ETH Zurich`_ in Switzerland.
 At the GFZ, I work in the geoelectrical monitoring group at the `Centre for Geological Storage`_.
 Prior to my PhD work, I studied `Georesources